mrbora/cvhapiexample/README.md

 Node.JS = tested on v16.14.0
 HAPI.JS = HTTP framework
 SWAGGER
-PDF.JS by mozilla and derivatives
+PDF.JS by mozilla and derivative: pdfreader
 NLP based on Compromise NLP solution

 to start: